roob1y/Fittrack/BACKLOG.md

 - [ ] Splash screen — replace plain white with branded screen
 - [ ] Remove meals logged and avg daily kcal stats from Progress tab
 - [ ] Show original exercise name on substituted exercise cards
+- [ ] Calendar day selection — tapping a date doesn't visually
+      highlight it with an outline to show it's selected

 ---